highbyte/dotnet-6502/doc/APPS_HEADLESS.md

 See [Scripting](SCRIPTING.md) for the full Lua API reference.

 ## External debug adapter
 The headless app supports the [Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol/) over TCP, allowing VS Code to attach a debugger while the emulator runs headless.
+By default the server binds to `127.0.0.1`; pass `--debug-bind-address <ip>` to change the interface. `0.0.0.0` accepts connections on any network interface, so only use it on trusted networks because the debug adapter is unauthenticated.

 See the [VS Code debugger extension](../tools/vscode-extension/README.md) for details.